Doctors Note Logo

 There is no simple blood test for narcolepsy.

-If you're experiencing symptoms like uncontrollable daytime sleepiness, sudden sleep episodes, or muscle weakness triggered by emotions, you can quickly evaluate your symptoms using Ubie's free AI-powered Narcolepsy Symptom Checker—it takes just a few minutes and can help you determine whether to consult a sleep specialist.
+If you're experiencing symptoms like uncontrollable daytime sleepiness, sudden sleep episodes, or muscle weakness triggered by emotions, Ubie's free AI-powered Narcolepsy Symptom Checker can help you quickly evaluate whether your symptoms align with narcolepsy—it takes just a few minutes and provides personalized insights to discuss with your doctor.

 Treatment Options for Both Types